Material Fingerprinting: A shortcut to material model discovery without solving optimization problems: Fingerprint database generation

 \subsection{Unsupervised \MF{}}

 In the unsupervised setting, we assume compressible material behavior.
 We consider a set of the models listed in~\cref{tab:database_unsupervised}.
 Specifically, we include the compressible Blatz-Ko, Demiray, Gent, Mooney–Rivlin, and Neo-Hooke models, formulated in terms of the isochoric invariants $\bar I_1 = J^{-2/3}I_1$ and $\bar I_2=J^{-4/3}I_2$ and a volumetric penalty term $\theta_0 [J - 1]^2$ with $\theta_0 > 0$.
 For each model, parameters are sampled using 100 equidistant values across the specified ranges, resulting in a total of 30,200 fingerprints.
 These fingerprints are generated by simulating a plate with a hole subjected to biaxial tension over $n_t = 10$ load steps, see \cref{fig:plate}.
-Displacements are recorded at $n_u=11$ locations around the hole and the net reaction forces at the boundary are computed.
-The database was generated within less than one hour on a laptop.
+Displacements are recorded at $n_u=11$ locations around the hole, and the net reaction forces at the boundary are computed.
+Including an additional zeroth load step at which all displacements and forces are zero, this gives a total of $n_f=264$ fingerprint components.
+The database was generated in less than one hour on a laptop.
 The normalized fingerprints are illustrated in \cref{fig:fingerprints}.
 In the future, larger databases can be constructed, for example by leveraging computing clusters and parallel processing.
 Further, data compression methods may be explored \citep{mcgivney_svd_2014}.